RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 3. Migration stops due to MySQL errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On systems that experienced problems with an upgrade in the past, the migration process may stop due to MySQL errors in Table ticket and Table ticket_history (NULL).
+On systems that experienced problems with an upgrade in the past, the migration process may stop due to MySQL errors
+in the tables *ticket* and *ticket_history* (NULL).
 These have to be manually resolved before you can resume the migration.

 Step 7: Manual Migration Tasks and Changes